CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-3/Self-Paced Materials/1_Running a Successful Evaluation.md

 * Identify and document any deficiencies and significant weaknesses that need to be discussed with the offeror.

-  o   A “deficiency” is a material failure of a proposal to meet a Government requirement, or a combination of significant weaknesses in a proposal that increases the risk of unsuccessful contract performance to an unacceptable level.
+A “deficiency” is a material failure of a proposal to meet a Government requirement, or a combination of significant weaknesses in a proposal that increases the risk of unsuccessful contract performance to an unacceptable level.

-  o   A “significant weakness” is a flaw that appreciably increases the risk of unsuccessful contract performance.
+A “significant weakness” is a flaw that appreciably increases the risk of unsuccessful contract performance.
 The CO should consider discussing any weakness that, if addressed, could materially enhance:

   1. The proposal’s potential for award; and
   2. The likelihood of the Government receiving the best possible solution.